Site icon Outdoor Gearzine

 cushion ★★★★☆ ★★★★★ ★★★★☆ ★★★★☆ ★★★★☆

-Stability ★★★★☆ ★★★★☆ ★★★☆☆ ★★★★☆ ★★★★★
+stability ★★★★☆ ★★★★☆ ★★★☆☆ ★★★★☆ ★★★★★

-Official weight 385g 358g (27.0cm) 345g 384g
+official weight 385g 358g (27.0cm) 345g 384g

 Actual weight

-(average left and right)
+(average of left and right)

 395g (27.0cm) 344g (27.0cm) 352g (27.0cm) 355g (27.0cm) 398g (27.0cm)